alexsingleton/geographicdatascience/_posts/2014-10-16-Introduction-to-QGIS.md

 - £175 – all other participants including staff from commercial organisations

 ####Registration:
 Details of registration will follow.
-Please email [n.bearman@liverpool.ac.uk](n.bearman@liverpool.ac.uk) to reserve your place.
+Please email <mailto:n.bearman@liverpool.ac.uk>to reserve your place.

 ####Location:
 Information on getting to the University is available at: [http://www.liv.ac.uk/maps/visiting/](http://www.liv.ac.uk/maps/visiting/)